-2012 € 2011 €
+2013 € 2012 €

-At beginning of year Reversals of provisions which are no longer required Increase in provisions 3,514,285 (119,256) 832,249 2,729,595 (284,883) 1,069,573
+At beginning of year Reversals of provisions which are no longer required Increase in provisions 4,227,278 (76,585) 589,553 3,514,285 (119,256) 832,249

-At end of year 4,227,278 3,514,285
+At end of year 4,740,246 4,227,278

 Reversals of provisions for impairment arise in those situations where customers recover from unfavourable circumstances and accordingly start meeting repayment obligations including accrued interest.
-The movements in these provisions are disclosed in Note 21 and are included in 'Administrative expenses' in profit or loss.
+The movements in these provisions are mainly disclosed in Note 21 and are included in 'Administrative expenses' in profit or loss.

-As at 31 December 2012, other trade receivables of $\in$ 55,417 (2011: $\in$ 59,099) were impaired.
+As at 31 December 2013, other trade receivables of €64,070 (2012: €55,417) were impaired.
 Provisions for impairment in this respect are equivalent to the amounts disclosed.
 The individually impaired receivables mainly relate to a number of independent customers which are in unexpectedly difficult economic situations.
 The group does not hold any collateral as security in respect of the impaired assets.
-The movements in the group's provisions for impairment of trade receivables are disclosed in Note 21 to the financial statements.
+The movements in the group's provisions for impairment of trade receivables are disclosed in Note 21 and are included in 'Administrative expenses' in profit or loss.

-As at 31 December 2012, amounts receivable from hire purchase debtors of $\in$ 1,651,495 (2011: $\in$ 2,058,764) were past due but not impaired.
+As at 31 December 2013, amounts receivable from hire purchase debtors of €1,607,955 (2012: €1,651,495) were past due but not impaired.
 These mainly relate to customers for whom there is no recent history of default.
 Categorisation of receivables as past due is determined by the group on the basis of the nature of the credit terms in place and credit arrangements actually utilised in managing exposures with customers.